pratikparvati/Smart_pointers_in_cpp/shared_ptr and weak_ptr/readme.md

 sp->myMethod();
 (*sp)->myMethod();
 ```
 You can call a `reset()` member function, which will decrement the reference count and delete the pointed-to object if appropriate, and result in an empty `shared_ptr` that is just like a default-constructed one.
-You can also reset a `shared_ptr` by assigning it the value `nullptr.
+You can also reset a `shared_ptr` by assigning it the value `nullptr`.

 ```C++
 sp.reset();